 Getting to Laikipia

 Laikipia is between a 4 – 6 hour drive from Nairobi depending on traffic.
 Therefore most people choose to fly to the nearest airstrip for where they are staying.
 Usually from there, the lodges are within an hour of the airstrip.
 There are three main airstrips: Lewa Downs, Nanyuki, and Loisaba.
-Most people start their safari at Laikipia and then either head further north to Samburu.
+Most people start their safari at Laikipia and then head further north to Samburu.
 Or other northern frontier territories, to the Masai Mara or the coast.

 Enjoy this short video on Laikipia